nodejs/node/doc/api/tls.markdown

 ## Class: CleartextStream

-The CleartextStream class in Node.js version v0.10.39 and prior has been deprecated and removed.
+The CleartextStream class in Node.js version v0.10.x (and prior) has been deprecated and removed.

 ## Class: tls.TLSSocket